-From the beginning of the 19th Century Iran is subjected to interference and land grabs by Britain and Russia.
-National dissatisfaction with Iran's weak and corruption-prone royal regime becomes increasingly vocal until in August 1906 Shah (King) Muzaffar ad Din is forced to issue a decree promising the introduction of a new constitution.
+From the beginning of the 19th Century, Iran is subjected to interference and land grabs by Britain and Russia.
+Popular discontent with Iran's weak and corruption-prone royal regime mounts and becomes increasingly vocal.
+In August 1906 the shah (king) is forced to issue a decree promising the introduction of a new constitution.
 The constitution that is subsequently drafted places strict limitations on royal power and establishes a representative parliament, or Majlis.
 The shah signs the new constitution on 30 December 1906.
 He dies five days later.
 In 1908 oil is discovered in Iran.
 More background.

 Born on 19 May 1882 into Iran's ruling elite.
-His father is finance minister to the Qajar Dynasty and his mother the granddaughter of the crown prince.
+His father is finance minister and his mother the granddaughter of the crown prince.
 Mossadegh marries Princess Zia Saltaneh in 1903.
-The couple will have five children.
+The couple have five children.

-1906 - Following the 'Constitutional Revolution', Mossadegh is elected to the first Majlis as a representative for Isfahan in central Iran.
-However, he refuses to take up the position, claiming that he is too young.
+1906 - Mossadegh is elected to the first Majlis (parliament) as a representative for Isfahan in central Iran.
+He refuses to take up the position, claiming he is too young.

-1907 - Britain and Russia sign the Anglo-Russian Agreement to divide Iran into spheres of influence, with the Russians taking exclusive right to the north, and the British the south and east.
+1907 - Britain and Russia sign the Anglo-Russian Agreement to stabilise their relations in contested areas the Middle East and Asia.
+Under the agreement, Iran is divided into spheres of interest.
+The Russian sphere is located in the north.
+The British sphere in the south and east.
 The neutral sphere in the centre is to be open to both powers.
+The Iranian Government is not consulted about the agreement and not informed about it until after it is signed.
+The agreement remains in force until 1918.

-1908 - In June, Shah Muzaffar ad Din's successor, Mohammad Ali Shah, attempts to reassert royal power, ordering a brigade led by Russian officers to bomb the Majlis and close down the building.
+1908 - In June, Iran's new shah attempts to reassert royal power.
+A brigade led by Russian officers is ordered to bomb the Majlis and close down the building.
 Mossadegh, a known liberal, goes into hiding to avoid execution or imprisonment.

-1909 - In July forces loyal to the constitution regroup and march on Tehran.
-The shah is deposed and the constitution reestablished.
-Mohammad Ali Shah goes into exile in Russia.
+1909 - Forces opposed to the shah regroup and march on Tehran in July.
+The shah is deposed and the 1906 constitution reestablished.
+The shah goes into exile in Russia.

-1911 - When the Majlis refuses to bow to a Russian ultimatum to dismiss an Iranian-employed administrator who has attempted to collect tax within the Russian sphere, Russian troops stationed within Iran move to occupy Tehran.
+1911 - When the Majlis refuses to bow to a Russian ultimatum to dismiss an Iranian-employed administrator who has attempted to collect tax within the Russian sphere of interest, Russian troops stationed within Iran move to occupy Tehran.
 However, local chiefs preempt the Russians.
-The Majlis is forced to accept the ultimatum before being once again shut down.
+The Majlis is forced to accept the Russian ultimatum before being shut down once again.

 1914 - The First World War begins on 3 August.
-Iran declares its neutrality but is caught up in the conflict by the presence of Russian, Turkish and British troops.
+Iran declares its neutrality but is caught up in the conflict by the presence of Russian, Turkish and British troops within its borders.

 Mossadegh returns to Iran to take up a professorship at the Political Science Institute of Tehran.
 He writes two books - 'Civil Legal Procedure' and the 'Capitulation'.